Evaluating $n$-Gram Novelty of Language Models Using Rusty-DAWG: Introduction

 In this work, we evaluate the $n$-gram generation novelty of LMs of varying sizes trained on \emph{large-scale web data}.
 Specifically, we measure the proportion of generated $n$-grams that are novel w.r.t.~the training set across many $n$, which we call $n$-novelty.
 Scaling the analysis of $n$-novelty to large corpora is challenging because measuring large-$n$-gram statistics over large corpora is infeasible when implemented naively.
 To solve this problem, we develop \textsc{Rusty-DAWG}, a search tool that uses the Compacted Directed Acyclic Word Graph \citep[CDAWG,][]{Crochemore1997,inenaga2005online} data structure for arbitrary-length $n$-gram matching over a corpus in \emph{constant time} w.r.t.~the corpus size and linear w.r.t the query size.
-While similar approaches were previously applied to genome data, we make algorithmic innovations for our application and are the first, to our knowledge, to scale up CDAWGs to LM training data.
-We use \textsc{Rusty-DAWG} to address the following research questions, focusing on the Pythia LMs \citep{biderman2023pythia}, trained on the Pile: \begin{questions} \item How novel is typical text generated by LMs compared to new human-written text? \item How do model size, decoding strategies, and prompting with training data influence the novelty of model-generated text? \item Across $n$-gram sizes, how does the occurrence and frequency of $n$-grams in the training set impact their completion loss? \end{questions} We make the following contributions and findings: \begin{compactenum} \item We introduce \textbf{\textsc{Rusty-DAWG}}, an efficient data structure based on CDAWG automata that enables unbounded-length $n$-gram searches in massive pretraining datasets. \item We find {\bf large $n$-grams ($n > 4$) are less novel} in LM-generated text compared to human-written text, though small $n$-grams ($n \leq 4$) are more novel (\Cref{rq:absolute-novelty}, \Cref{sec:absolute-novelty}). \item We show that \textbf{novelty decreases with larger LMs and constrained decoding} (\Cref{rq:relative-novelty}, \Cref{sec:relative-novelty}).
-To an extent, prompting with training data also decreases novelty. \item We show \textbf{LMs complete frequent training $n$-grams with lower loss} (\Cref{rq:completion-loss}, \Cref{sec:completion-loss}). \end{compactenum}
+While similar approaches were previously applied to genome data, we develop new algorithms for inference and extending the CDAWG with frequency information, and we are the first, to our knowledge, to scale up CDAWGs to LM training data.
+We use \textsc{Rusty-DAWG} to address the following research questions, focusing on the Pythia suite of LMs \citep{biderman2023pythia} trained on the Pile: \begin{questions} \item How novel is typical text generated by LMs compared to new human-written text? \item How do model size, decoding strategies, and prompting with training data influence the novelty of model-generated text? \item Across $n$-gram sizes, how does the occurrence and frequency of $n$-grams in the training set impact their completion loss? \end{questions} Our contributions and findings are as follows: \begin{enumerate} \item We introduce \textbf{\textsc{Rusty-DAWG}}, an efficient data structure based on CDAWG automata that enables unbounded-length $n$-gram searches in massive pretraining datasets. \item We find {\bf large $n$-grams ($n > 4$) are less novel} in LM-generated text compared to human-written text, though small $n$-grams ($n \leq 4$) are more novel (\Cref{rq:absolute-novelty}, \Cref{sec:absolute-novelty}). \item We show that \textbf{novelty decreases with larger LMs and constrained decoding} (\Cref{rq:relative-novelty}, \Cref{sec:relative-novelty}).
+To an extent, prompting with training data also decreases novelty. \item We show \textbf{LMs complete frequent training $n$-grams with lower loss} (\Cref{rq:completion-loss}, \Cref{sec:completion-loss}). \end{enumerate}